 - We will work in conjunction with counselors and school social workers when warranted in an effort to improve attendance at Dacula High School.

-If parents find it necessary for students to miss school due to an out of town trip, absences must be approved by the Attendance Administrator (Dr. Welch).
+If parents find it necessary for students to miss school due to an out-of-town trip, absences must be approved by the Attendance Administrator (Mr. Garrett).
 If the absence is approved, it may still be classified as unexcused, but students will be allowed to make up work.
 The required pre-arranged absence form should be obtained from the attendance office, or download one of the files from below.
 This form should be completed and signed by a parent and the Attendance Administrator.
 It should be initialed by all teachers and turned in to the attendance office at least 3 days prior to the planned absence.
 This procedure should be followed for college visits as well.
 All pre-arranged absences, if unexcused, will count toward the 10 days absent per semester.
 All pre-arranged absences are limited to five days during the course of the year.

 Notes for tardies will be verified and are only accepted upon arrival to school.
 Notes will not be accepted for a tardy to school on the following day.